 Note: current software version is 1.6 (click here for versions history)

 The software includes an optional I²C LCD display routine, disabled by default, originally created during the testing period.
 Although in normal use it has no practical purpose, it can be easily activated – and used – by changing the LCD_INSTALLED parameter to true.
 However, the actual code is customized for LCD2S-162 interface from Modtronix (Serial LCD 16x2 Daughter Board); therefore, in order to use it with another I²C LCD display, the code has to be altered accordingly.

-To connect the interface to Streamstar, a proper virtual COM port driver for USB requires to be installed on PC.
+To connect the interface to Streamstar, a suitable virtual COM port driver for USB is required to be installed on PC.
 Different Arduino UNO boards may have different USB-to-serial converters, so the actual driver depends on the existing chip from the given board.
 A few known variants are as follows: